 The lengthy rooftop infinity pool is unheated, with 180-degree views out over the sea and the cathedral, Balinese beds, sunloungers and serious beach-club vibes.
 There’s also a pool indoors at the spa.

 The spa has a sauna, Jacuzzi, steam room, ice fountain, thermal circuit, ‘sensation shower’ and a treatment room for Natura Bissé rituals.
 This serene space is for over-16s only.

 Bring an appreciation of architecture: La Calatrava’s buildings mostly range from the 12th to the 19th centuries, so there’s a whole lot of history to soak up along these cobbled corners.

 The hotel’s communal areas are suitable for wheelchair users and one Deluxe Room has been specially adapted.

 All ages are welcome.
-Cots can be added to all rooms for children under two; additional rooms must be booked for children older than this.
+Cots can be added to all rooms for children under three; under-16s must share with their parents or guardians, and additional rooms must be booked for over-16s.

 Sit up at the bench next to the open kitchen for the best views in the house.
 In Tannur, opt for a people-watching perch along the back wall.